crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

 If you need to, you can forward ports from your Vagrant box so they show up on the host box's network:

 http://docs.vagrantup.com/v1/docs/getting-started/ports.html

+I also really like SSHFS, the FUSE plugin.

 ### Suspending & Resuming